Religious Belief, Redemption, and Sin

 Religion is at the core of O’Connor’s novel, as Hazel Motes struggles against the belief he was born into, and Enoch follows his own strange mysteries, investing faithfully in private rites and rituals.

 Raised by a preacher, Hazel believed that he would become a preacher himself, but after time abroad in the war he became an impassioned atheist.
-Now Hazel struggles against that faith, a struggle that is both external (he aggressively struggles against…(read full theme analysis)
+Now Hazel struggles against that faith, a struggle that is both external (he aggressively struggles against…read analysis of Religious Belief, Redemption, and Sin

 Although Hazel tries to assert his free will by escaping religion, his destiny seems to be tied irreversibly to belief and the life of a preacher, which finds him wherever he goes.
 Enoch, too, is driven by a sense of destiny that he thinks of as the calling of his ‘wise blood,’ although he too tries to fight against it in certain moments, also without success.
-Both characters seem driven by the accumulation…(read full theme analysis)
+Both characters seem driven by the accumulation…read analysis of Free Will vs. Destiny

 Perhaps Hazel’s most lucid and compelling point as a preacher is the assertion that there is no truth, aside from the truth that there is no truth.
 He promotes empiricism, the belief that one can only know whatever one has direct experience of, and rejects those who claim to find truth through faith.
 This intellectual argument, though piercing, has little effect on the few listeners who assemble to hear Hazel’s speeches in the street.